 WWDC 2022 is less than two weeks away and naturally the rumor mill is buzzing with new features.
 One of the biggest questions asked every year is about iPadOS.
 Will this year's iPadOS update finally unleash the full power of the iPad hardware?

 Recent changes to WebKit hint at big changes coming to the iPad in terms of window resizing.
 Quick info for those unfamiliar: WebKit is Apple's browser engine that powers Safari and other web browsers.
-Since WebKit is an open source engine, the code is public and can be contributed by anyone on GitHub viewed As Steve Troughton-Smith on Twitter now reported The latest additions the WebKit infrastructure on GitHub to support a new “multitasking mode” that would allow free resizing of windows on iPadOS.
-A separate A GitHub update from an Apple engineer confirmed these changes and again pointed to updates to WebKit that are intended to improve compatibility with this so-called “multitasking mode.”
+Since WebKit is an open source engine, the code is public and can be contributed by anyone on GitHub viewed As Steve Troughton-Smith on Twitter now reported The latest additions of the WebKit infrastructure on GitHub points to support for a new “multitasking mode” that would allow free resizing of windows on iPadOS. separate A GitHub update from an Apple engineer confirmed these changes and again pointed to updates to WebKit that are intended to improve compatibility with this so-called “multitasking mode.”

 iPadOS 16: WebKit changes give hope